Hats-Protocol/hats-anchor-app/libs/organisms/README.md

-# Hats UI components
+# Hats Organisms

-This initial component library is built with Chakra.
+This initial component library is built with Shadcn and Tailwind.

 ## Component Groups